vintage/party_flutter/README.md

  - [Google Play](https://play.google.com/store/apps/details?id=com.puppybox.zgadula)
  - [App Store](https://itunes.apple.com/pl/app/zgadula/id1181083547?l=pl&mt=8)

 Just a note - it's only available in Polish language.
-The current repository is an approach to rewrite it fully in Flutter.
+The current repository is an approach to rewrite it fully in Flutter and enable much more languages.

 ## Screenshots